syncfusion-content/windowsforms-docs/WindowsForms/MetroForm/Getting-Started.md

 The default Form can be changed into the MetroForm by following the below given steps.

-1)	Create a WindowsForms project in Visual Studio and refer to the following assembly.
+1)	Create a Windows Forms project in Visual Studio and refer to the following assembly.

    * Syncfusion.Shared.Base.dll